The Flying Tiger FAQ

 Looking for a Tiger?

+The American Volunteer Group served in China and Southeast Asia from December 1941 to July 1942.
 A complete roster of the AVG is available at this site--and it really is complete.
-(Trust me on this!
-If you write and tell me that your great-uncle Ed served with the AVG Flying Tigers, I can only reply that you are wrong, wrong, wrong!)
 If you are trying to find more about one of these individuals, you might try the AVG veterans group website at flyingtigersavg.com.

 After the Flying Tigers went home, they were replaced by the U.S. Army 23rd Fighter Group, which took over the AVG fighters and some AVG veterans who accepted induction in China.
 For reasons of morale and propaganda, Chennault retained the name Flying Tigers for the army pilots, and generally anyone who served in the U.S. Army Air Forces in China in WWII can claim that title (much to the annoyance of the AVG).
 If you're looking for a Tiger, and he's not on the AVG roster, the chances are high that he was one of these men.
-Some good books on the subject:
+Two good books on the subject:

 • Carl Molesworth, Sharks Over China: The 23rd Fighter Group in World War II (Brassey's 1994)

-• Martha Byrd, Chennault: Giving Wings to the Tiger (Univ of Alabama Press 1987)
+• Martha Byrd, Chennault: Giving Wings to the Tiger (Univ of Alabama Press 1987).

 For military records generally, write the Military Reference Branch, National Archives, Washington DC 20408.
 Expect to wait for a reply, but one will come.
 You must do the actual research yourself, in the Washington area, or hire someone to do it for you.
-And here's a book on the subject: How to Locate Anyone Who Is or Has Been in the Military: Armed Forces Locator Guide by Richard Johnson and Debra Johnson Knox.
+Here's a book on the subject:

 Back to top